Tay-Sachs disease is a rare disorder passed from parents to child. In the most common form, a baby about 6 months old will begin to show symptoms.

 There is no cure for Tay-Sachs disease.
 Gene therapy or enzyme replacement therapy research may eventually lead to a cure or treatment to slow the progression of Tay-Sachs disease.

-Tay-Sachs disease occurs most frequently among people whose ancestors come from Eastern and Central European Jewish communities (Ashkenazi Jews), from certain French Canadian communities in Quebec, and from the Cajun community of Louisiana.
+Tay-Sachs disease occurs most frequently among people whose ancestors come from Eastern and Central European Jewish communities (Ashkenazi Jews), from certain French Canadian communities in Quebec, the Old Order Amish community in Pennsylvania and from the Cajun community of Louisiana.
 A child who inherits the gene from both parents develops Tay-Sachs disease.

 If you have a family history of Tay-Sachs disease or if you're a member of a high-risk group and plan to have children, Mayo Clinic doctors strongly recommend genetic testing and genetic counseling.

 - Experience.
-Mayo Clinic doctors have experience in diagnosing and caring for children who have Tay-Sachs disease and offering support to their families.
+Every year, Mayo Clinic doctors diagnose and care for children who have Tay-Sachs disease and offer support to their families.